Skip to content

 How many resolutions does an include "cost"?
 At minimum one, to resolve it.
 But if it itself contains include, a or mx, those add up.
 A single provider include can consume three or four on its own.

 Is flattening the best solution?
 Not always.
-It settles the count, but it freezes IPs that may change at your provider — at the risk of breaking your deliverability if you don't keep up.
+It settles the count, but it freezes IPs that may change at the provider — at the risk of breaking deliverability if the record doesn't keep up.
 For many organizations, cleaning out unnecessary includes and splitting by subdomain is enough, without the maintenance debt of flattening.

 Why did my record "work" before?
-Because you were under the limit.
-Every new provider you add pushes the count up; one day, one include too many tips you into PermError.
+Because it was under the limit.
+Every new provider pushes the count up; one day, one include too many tips it into PermError.
 It's a threshold, not a gradual degradation.

-The PermError never comes as a surprise when you keep an eye on the count.
+The PermError never comes as a surprise when the count is watched.
 Three habits prevent it for good:

-• Check the cost before adding a provider.
-Every new include can hide several; look at its tree before you publish it, not after.
+• Checking the cost before adding a provider.
+Every new include can hide several; its tree is worth reading before publication, not after.

-• Prefer subdomains from the start for high-volume streams (marketing, notifications).
-You give yourself a ten-resolution budget per stream, and you'll never have to untangle everything in a panic.
+• Preferring subdomains from the start for high-volume streams (marketing, notifications).
+That means a ten-resolution budget per stream, and no panic untangling later.

-• Audit your SPF periodically.
+• Auditing the SPF periodically.
 Sending estates drift: one tool arrives, another leaves without its include being removed.
 A quarterly check is enough to keep the record clean.

 The golden rule: an SPF record is alive.
-Treat it as an asset to maintain, not a line you publish once and forget.
-The few minutes a quarter you spend here are far cheaper than a day spent diagnosing why your invoices suddenly land in spam — and far cheaper than the lost trust when a customer's password-reset email never arrives.
+It's an asset to maintain, not a line published once and forgotten.
+The few minutes a quarter it takes are far cheaper than a day spent diagnosing why invoices suddenly land in spam — and far cheaper than the lost trust when a customer's password-reset email never arrives.

-The SPF count drifts with every new tool plugged into your domain.
-Thomas, your virtual CISO, unfolds your record, spots greedy and useless includes, suggests the safest fix for your case (cleanup, subdomains, or controlled flattening), and warns you before you cross the limit — not after your mail starts dropping.
+The SPF count drifts with every new tool plugged into the domain.
+Thomas, the virtual CISO, unfolds the record, spots greedy and useless includes, suggests the safest fix for the case at hand (cleanup, subdomains, or controlled flattening), and raises the alarm before the limit is crossed — not after the mail starts dropping.

-Analyze your domain for free → or create an account to keep your SPF under control.
+Analyze a domain for free or create an account to keep an SPF under control.

 Related guides